Broadcom/AFBR-S50-API/AFBR-S50/Doxygen/04_porting_guide.md

 In addition to the standard SPI interface, the corresponding pins must also be accessible in GPIO mode.
 This is required to access the EEPROM memory of the AFBR-S50 sensor device that holds calibration parameters.
 The EEPROM interface is connected to the SPI pins to decrease the complexity in pinning and wiring.
 The EEPROM interface is not compatible with any standard SPI interface and thus it is emulated in software using bit banging algorithms.
 A mechanism to switch forth and back between SPI and GPIO mode for the corresponding pins is incorporated into the S2PI module.

+@note The EEPROM read sequence (and herein the GPIO mode) is only executed once upon device initialization.
+This is, during the #Argus_Init API function.
+The EEPROM is not accessed while active distance measurements are executed and thus the GPIO toggle speed does not impact the device performance.

 ### S2PI Overview

 The module needs to provide two different modes of operation, both as SPI master:

 1. *A fast SPI mode for accessing the device*

 	The fast SPI mode is used for accessing the device for all purposes (initialization, configuration, calibration and measurement).

 	Obviously, to allow a continuous data transfer on the SPI interface without creating a high load on the microcontroller itself, although not strictly required, it is strongly recommended to set up DMA transfer for the SPI interface.
 The following description assumes that DMA is used.

-2.  *A slow SPI mode for accessing the EEPROM*
+2. *A slow GPIO mode for accessing the EEPROM*

-	Calibration data is stored on a small EEPROM that needs to be read at a much lower speed.
+	Calibration data is stored on a small EEPROM that needs to be read upon device initialization at a much lower speed.
 The readout is performed on the same interface as the fast SPI, but with a bit-banging mechanism that allows the control of all signals with a much slower timing as GPIOs.

 	The bit-banging mechanism is already built into the library, so the hardware layer only has to provide:
 	-	A mechanism to switch between the two operation modes